We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Summary A warm bath, shower or foot bath before bed can help you relax and improve your sleep quality.
+A warm bath, shower, or foot bath before bed can help you relax and improve your sleep quality.

 An underlying health condition may be the cause of your sleep problems.

-If you've always struggled with sleep, it may be wise to consult with your doctor.
+If you’ve always struggled with sleep, it may be wise to consult your healthcare provider.

-Summary There are many common conditions that can cause poor sleep, including sleep apnea.
-See a doctor if poor sleep is a consistent problem in your life.
+There are many common conditions that can cause poor sleep, including sleep apnea.
+See a healthcare provider if poor sleep is a consistent problem in your life.

 Some people wonder why they always sleep better in a hotel.

 It’s recommended that you upgrade your bedding at least every 5–8 years.

-Summary Your bed, mattress and pillow can greatly impact sleep quality and joint or back pain.
-Try to buy a high-quality mattress and bedding every 5–8 years.
+Your bed, mattress, and pillow can greatly affect sleep quality and joint or back pain.
+Try to buy a high quality bedding — including a mattress — every 5–8 years.

 Exercise is one of the best science-backed ways to improve your sleep and health.

 Although daily exercise is key for a good night’s sleep, performing it too late in the day may cause sleep problems.

 Regular exercise during daylight hours is one of the best ways to ensure a good night’s sleep.

 Drinking large amounts of liquids before bed can lead to similar symptoms, though some people are more sensitive than others.

-Although hydration is vital for your health, it is wise to reduce your fluid intake in the late evening.
+Although hydration is vital for your health, it’s wise to reduce your fluid intake in the late evening.

 Try to not drink any fluids 1–2 hours before going to bed.

 You should also use the bathroom right before going to bed, as this may decrease your chances of waking in the night.

 Reduce fluid intake in the late evening and try to use the bathroom right before bed.

 Sleep plays a key role in your health.

-If you are interested in optimal health and wellbeing, then you should make sleep a top priority and incorporate some of the tips above.
+If you’re interested in optimal health and well-being, it’s recommended that you make sleep a top priority and incorporate some of the tips above.